Laser Hair Removal in Indianapolis

 There are three cycles of hair growth: Anagen, Categen and Telogen.

-Only anagen hair, the active or growing hair attached to the blood supply in the follicle, can be effectively treated with laser hair removal.
+Only anagen hair, the active or growing hair attached to the blood supply in the follicle, can be effectively treated.

 Does laser hair removal hurt?

 With Soprano Ice, most patients describe the sensation as a “warm stone massage.”
 Soprano Ice is one of the few laser hair removal systems where patients don’t usually require a topical numbing cream; however, this depends on hair thickness and skin type.
-Compared to other systems, Soprano Ice is the most comfortable laser hair removal treatment technology.
+Compared to other systems, Soprano Ice is the most comfortable technology.

 Your skin will likely be red after treatment, but this is temporary and should subside within 2-4 hours.
 The hair will still be present as the laser destroys the hair follicle, but doesn’t extract the hair.
 This is because your body’s natural processes will slowly push out the hair within 10-14 days.
 We urge you not to try to pull the hair out or force it to fall out in any way.
 Instead, we encourage you to shave the area for a smooth look until the hair falls out on its own.